xdmushui/partner-center-sdk/develop/get-api-request-summary.md

 ---
 title: Get the MFA adoption status
-description: Get a list of MFA adoption status for each partner using the Partner REST API. ms.service: partner-dashboard ms.subservice: partnercenter-sdk ms.localizationpriority: medium
+description: Get a list of multi-factor authentication adoption status for each partner using the Partner REST API. ms.service: partner-dashboard ms.subservice: partnercenter-sdk ms.localizationpriority: medium